nicosResearchAndDevelopment/nrd-GAIAboX/gbx.P/BO/README.md

  lot of them, described in a more technical way [here](https://github.com/nicosResearchAndDevelopment/nrd-motic/tree/master/decide/operator).

-To explore those in a way as using a service, look at:
+To explore those in a way as using them as a service, look at:

 - [time](./time/README.md)